 When passwords are provided through service input properties (ConnectionPassword, SendPassword, ReceivePassword, or TopicPassword), they are encrypted manually using the Siebel encryptstring utility.
 The EAI JMS Transport business service will try to decrypt the password before using it.
-Passwords supplied using the name server have already been encrypted by the server manager, thus you do not need to encrypt it again with encryptstring.
+Passwords supplied using the name server have already been encrypted by the server manager; therefore, it is not necessary to encrypt it again with encryptstring.

-The encryptstring utility is located in the BIN directory of your installation of the Siebel Web Server Extension plug-in.
+NOTE: The encryptstring utility is located in the BIN directory of your installation of the Siebel Web Server Extension plug-in.

-Configuring Against Oracle WebLogic
+Configuring Against Oracle WebLogic Server

-The following instructions let you configure the EAI JMS Transport business service against the Oracle WebLogic JMS server.
+The following instructions let you configure the EAI JMS Transport business service against Oracle WebLogic Server.

-To configure the EAI JMS Transport business service against the Oracle WebLogic JMS server
+To configure the EAI JMS Transport business service against Oracle WebLogic Server